The datapine Blog

 **click to enlarge**

-Featuring a cohesive mix of inventory management KPIs, this dynamic inventory dashboard is a powerful portal for managing every major cog in your supply chain with accuracy and confidence.
+Featuring a cohesive mix of inventory management KPIs, this dynamic inventory KPI dashboard generated with a professional dashboard builder is a powerful portal for managing every major cog in your supply chain with accuracy and confidence.

 With each KPI for inventory management occupying a dedicated space on the dashboard, it’s possible to make swift real-time decisions at a glance while examining patterns or trends and making definitive comparisons.